MONARK STARSTALKER

 First Appearance: Marvel Premiere#32 (October 1976)

-Powers/Abilities: The robotic falcon, Ulysses, functions as a telepathic nervous system for Monark Starstalker, thus he is immune to weapons such as Vortex Pistols.
 Ulysses' audio, visual, and thermal senses are linked to Starstalker allowing him to fight blind and to shoot objects which would normally be out of sight; consequently, the falcon is an ideal scout.
-Ulysses is extremely agile and can dodge bullets, but the consequences have not been revealed if it were damaged or destroyed.
-Starstalker is also a skilled brawler.
+The consequences are unrevealed if it were damaged or destroyed.

 History: